List of Inuyasha characters: Towa Higurashi

-Towa Higurashi (日暮 とわ, Higurashi Towa) is a half-demon, the eldest daughter of Sesshōmaru and Rin, and Setsuna's twin sister.
+Towa Higurashi (日暮 とわ, Higurashi Towa) is a half-demon, the eldest daughter of Sesshomaru and Rin, and Setsuna's twin sister.
+Physically, she inherited more of his father's features, including his white hair, distinguished by a distinct red streak in the front.
 Transported to the modern era at age four by the Sacred Tree of Ages, she is raised by Sōta Higurashi before reuniting with Setsuna ten years later.
 In battle, she fights with a combination of sword techniques and inherited demonic powers, channeling energy through her weapon and the Silver Rainbow Pearl embedded in her left eye.
 Her combat style evolves throughout her journey as she learns to harness and control her growing abilities.

 Setsuna

-Setsuna (せつな) is Towa's twin sister and Sesshōmaru and Rin's youngest daughter, bearing the Gold Rainbow Pearl in her right eye.
+Setsuna (せつな) is Towa's twin sister and Sesshomaru and Rin's youngest daughter, bearing the Gold Rainbow Pearl in her right eye.
 Separated during childhood and raised by successive guardians, she trains as a demon slayer under Kohaku.
 Her memories, erased by the Dream Butterfly, gradually return after reuniting with Towa.
 The Butterfly's influence prevents sleep while suppressing her half-demon weaknesses, though uncontrolled demonic blood triggers berserk states.
 She fights primarily with a naginata, first wielding Kanemitsu no Tomoe (兼光の巴) before obtaining the fate-severing Yukari no Tachikiri (所縁の断ち切り).
 After regaining normal sleep patterns, she develops new combat abilities and romantic feelings for Hisui.

 Moroha

 Moroha (もろは), the quarter-demon daughter of Inuyasha and Kagome, is raised as a bounty hunter after being separated from her parents in infancy.
-Known professionally as "Moroha the Demon Killer" (化け殺しのもろは), she employs hybrid combat skills combining her father's demonic attacks and mother's spiritual archery.
+Known professionally as "Moroha the Demon Killer" (化け殺しのもろは), she employs hybrid combat skills combining her father's demonic attacks and her mother's spiritual archery.
 Her signature weapons include the demonic sword Kurikaramaru (倶利伽羅丸) and a transformative rouge compact that temporarily unlocks her full demonic potential as Beniyasha (朱夜叉).
 After reuniting with her parents, she upgrades her arsenal with a Black Pearl-enhanced compact and a spiritually-charged longbow, eventually settling her debts with an acquired ice sword.